publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch41/m__us_usc_t25_s3904.md

     (b) __Assistance__

-    Upon completion of the activities required to be performed pursuant to subsection (a) of this section, the Director shall, subject to subsection (c) of this section, provide financial and technical assistance to the Indian tribal government or Alaska Native entity to carry out the activities necessary to—
+    Upon completion of the activities required to be performed pursuant to subsection (a), the Director shall, subject to subsection (c), provide financial and technical assistance to the Indian tribal government or Alaska Native entity to carry out the activities necessary to—

         (1) close such dumps; and